 No matter how healthy you eat or take care of yourself, you CANNOT achieve true health unless you purge heavy metals and environmental chemicals (major stressors) from your body and replenish lost minerals.
 Everyone has toxic metals and chemicals embedded in their tissues and must actively purge them from their body.
 This is the only way to truly reverse disease, heal the body and meet your health goals.
 Today, a healthy diet and lifestyle alone are not enough to achieve optimal health given the levels of toxins in the environment and our bodies.
 The soils are depleted, thus our food is depleted.

-My Myers Detox heals the body by simply giving the body what it needs nutritionally and removing heavy metals and chemicals interfering in the body’s metabolic function.
+My Myers Detox Protocol heals the body by simply giving the body what it needs nutritionally and removing heavy metals and chemicals interfering in the body’s metabolic function.
 Give the body what it needs, remove toxins and the body heals itself.
 It’s simple and it works.
-Myers Detox will do far more than symptom removal and reverse disease, it will vastly improve your vitality, energy, mood, mental functioning and more.
+The Myers Detox Protocol will do far more than symptom removal and reverse disease, it will vastly improve your vitality, energy, mood, mental functioning and more.
 All with just minerals!!

 2. Heat Up with Infrared Sauna Therapy!